For younger students, ORA offers Film Academy for 13-15 years.

 - communication skills in speaking, listening, and presenting effective arguments in a variety of different contexts.

 Every summer, ORA welcomes hundreds of the world’s brightest, most academically gifted students to our Oxford courses.
-In 2013, attendees came from 99 different nations, each bringing with them unique cultures, perspectives and stories to share with their new friends.
+In 2017, attendees came from 135 different nations, each bringing with them unique cultures, perspectives and stories to share with their new friends.
+For the Film Academy programme, students from 16 nations attended.

 Our Teaching Faculty